 Across the board, owners celebrate coats that make their lives easier.
 Features like elastic stretch panels get a lot of praise because they create a snug, comfortable fit without being restrictive.
 This is especially helpful for dogs with unique body shapes.
 People also love when a coat is simple to put on and take off, a huge plus when you have an excited dog ready to head out the door.
 Beyond the practical, many owners appreciate a handsome design and high-quality materials.
 A coat that not only performs well but also looks great and feels durable is always a winner.

-Common Complaints to Be Aware Of
+Common Complaints to Watch Out For

 Let’s be real: no product is perfect for everyone.
 The most frequent issue dog owners run into is sizing.
 You’ll see mixed reviews where one person says a coat runs small while another finds it true to size.
 This highlights why measuring your dog is non-negotiable.
 Another common piece of feedback is the lack of a hood on many designs.
 While some dogs can’t stand them, other owners wish for that extra bit of coverage to keep their pup’s head dry during a downpour.
 It really comes down to knowing your dog’s preferences and your local climate.